 Reels, released in 2020, is Instagram’s reaction to TikTok in terms of short-form video.
 That’s where the Reels vs. TikTok story comes from.

-Since Reels and TikTok offer many of the same features and functions, video-focused users usually exchange between these two apps when it comes to video content.
+Since IG Reels vs TikTok offer many of the same features and functions, video-focused users usually switch between these two apps when it comes to video content.
 According to recent Instagram statistics, Reels is one of the platform’s most popular features.
 With the addition of Reels to Stories, carousels, and even longer-form videos, marketers on Instagram can now cover all of their visual content bases.

 Reels, which are popular among e-commerce businesses, are often used to: